oasislabs/oasis.js/packages/client/README.md

 // Wallet for signing and paying for transactions. const wallet = new oasis.Wallet(privateKey);

-// Etheruem gateway responsible for signing transactions. const gateway = new oasis.gateways.Web3Gateway('wss://web3.devnet.oasiscloud.io/ws', wallet);
+// Ethereum gateway responsible for signing transactions. const gateway = new oasis.gateways.Web3Gateway('wss://web3.devnet.oasiscloud.io/ws', wallet);

 // Configure the gateway to use.